shravni21/cc_editor/README.md

 > To run the project, follow these steps:

-- Install dependencies with npm i command
+- Install dependencies with npm i
 - nodemon server.js
 - react-scripts start